g0fcu/ARM-radio/README.md

 HAL firmware library v1.3.0 is the only version guaranteed to work with this software.
 In later versions (and certainly in v1.5.1) ST have changed code so it is not backwards compatible.

+Please note that the spectogram code is currently experimental.
+I have added the option to turn it off as the screen refresh causes some interferance.

 ARM_Radio is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or